bittner/lego-mindstorms-ev3-comparison/README.rst

    ``parse``
-      Generate the combined list of LEGO pieces from the 3 separate inventory lists.
-The combined list is what the above mentioned spread sheet is made of.
+      Generate the combined list of LEGO pieces from the 3 separate inventory lists (the combined list is what the above mentioned spread sheet is made of).
       It takes three file names as an argument.
 Output is sent to ``stdout``.
       You can redirect it to a text file using the ``>`` operator on the command line.

    ``missing``
-      Generate a list of LEGO parts missing in the remaining two LEGO sets.
+      Generate a list of LEGO parts missing in the combination of the Edu Expansion set + Home or Edu Core, that only the other (omitted) set would have.
-      The output has the format 'part:quantity,...' and is sent to ``stdout``.
+      The output has the format ``part:quantity,...`` and is sent to ``stdout``.
-      You can use the result as order list for the ``order`` command.
+      You can use the result as a shopping list in the ``order`` command.

    ``order``
       Add a list of LEGO parts and their quantity to the 'Shopping Bag' of LEGO's